 - An allergic reaction to the blood components and additives may not only cause allergies but also lead to anaphylaxis and is an emergency situation.
 Anaphylactic reactions are normally accompanied by hives, rashes, wheezes, and tightening of the airways.

 - This reaction occurs because the patient’s immune system targets the red blood cells in the donor blood.
-This usually happens when blood transfused is not properly typed and crossmatched.
+This usually happens when blood transfusions are not properly typed and crossmatched.
 When this is not addressed correctly, this may lead the patient to exhibit:

 - Renal failure;